 PSA is a protein that is made within the prostate.
 It is normal for small amounts of PSA to leak out of the prostate into the bloodstream so the PSA level can be checked by a simple blood test.
 This is called your PSA level, which will usually be higher if there is disease in the prostate and is a useful test for monitoring diseases of the prostate such as prostate cancer.
-For more information see booklet on PSA Explanatory-booklet
+For more information see the booklet PSA Explained

 Digital Rectal Examination (DRE)

 This test is done to allow the doctor to feel the outer surface of the prostate.
 The man will be asked to lie on the bed on his side with knees bent up towards his chest.
 As the prostate lies very close to the rectum (back passage) the doctor gently slides a gloved, lubricated finger into the back passage to the prostate to check the shape, size, condition of the prostate and if there are any lumps or bumps.
 Although this examination may feel a bit uncomfortable or perhaps a bit embarrassing it shouldn’t hurt and it’s usually over very quickly.
 It’s much better for you and the doctor if you can manage to relax.